Youth intervention: Basis

-With a focus on prevention, measuring the impact of Youth Intervention is challenging.
-It is difficult to document that a behavior did not occur as a result of the Youth Intervention Program.
-However, research specific to Youth Intervention programs in Minnesota shows these programs to be effective in reducing truancy and improving school performance.
+With a focus on prevention, measuring the impact of youth intervention is challenging.
+It is difficult to document that behavior did not occur as a result of youth intervention programs.
+However, research has shown these programs are effective in reducing truancy and improving school performance.
 They also result in reduced court costs, a reduced need for social services by the youth and/or family and improved health outcomes.
+Youth intervention produces positive outcomes at a much lower price than incarceration in a juvenile correction facility.
+Studies show that 70% to 80% of youth who are incarcerated are likely to re-offend.

+Both the National Research Council and the Institute of Medicine agree that the benefits of youth intervention programs outweigh the costs of prevention and early intervention programs.
 The estimated cost per youth for Youth Intervention is $1,000 to $5,000 per year depending on the type of service.
 The study also estimated that quality Youth Intervention programs result in $4.80 of benefits per dollar spent on the program.